-- A) The committees Coordinators shall be recommended by the Internal Vice President, appointed by the President, and approved by a majority (50% +1) vote of the Legislative Council.
-The Committees Coordinators shall serve a term of office of one (1) academic year. - B) The Advisory and Academic Senate Liaison shall be recommended by the Committee on Committees, appointed by the President, and approved by a majority (50% + 1) vote of the Legislative Council.
-The Advisory and Academic Senate Liaison shall serve a term of office of one (1) academic year. - C) The Legislative Council Representatives to the Committee on Committees shall be appointed by the Internal Vice President and approved by a majority (50% + 1) vote of the Legislative Council.
-The chair designation of each council member shall be determined internally by the Co-Coordinators and the Internal Vice-President.
+- A) The Chair and Vice Chair of Committee on Committees shall be recommended by the Internal Vice President, appointed by the President, and approved by a majority (50% +1) vote of the Legislative Council.
+The Committees Coordinators shall serve a term of office of one (1) academic year. - B) The Boards and Committees Liaison, Administrative Advisory Liaison and the Academic Senate Liaison shall be recommended by the Committee on Committees, appointed by the President, and approved by a majority (50% + 1) vote of the Legislative Council.
+The Boards and Committees Liaison, Administrative Advisory Liaison and the Academic Senate Liaison shall serve a term of office of one (1) academic year. - C) The Legislative Council Representatives to the Committee on Committees shall be appointed by the Internal Vice President and approved by a majority (50% + 1) vote of the Legislative Council.
+The chair designation of each council member shall be determined internally by the Co-

+Coordinators and the Internal Vice-President.
 The Legislative Council members shall serve a term of office concurrent with their current term in office.